toastnz/silverstripe-robots/readme.md

 ### Robots.txt

-On the SiteConfig (or Site is Multisites is installed) there is a setting in the CMS that lets you set the robots mode.
+On the SiteConfig (or Site if Multisites is installed) there is a setting in the CMS that lets you set the robots mode.
 The three options are:
 * Allow all
 * Disallow all
 * Custom content